 Red light Therapy has emerged as an innovative way to increase cellular function in the health and wellness industry.
-While Red Light Therapy panels have been popular, red light beds offer a more premium way to experience full body Red Light Therapy.
+While Red Light Therapy panels have been popular, red light beds offer a more premium way to experience full-body Red Light Therapy.
+Below, we cover what makes our solution better than the rest.

 What sets the Recharge Bed apart